projectfluent/arewefluentyet.com/README.md

 To update the data,
 both the `main` and `gh-pages` branches of this repository need to be available as separate directories.
-Probably the easiest way to achieve that is to add the `gh-pages` branch as a separate [worktree](https://git-scm.com/docs/git-worktree) under your clone of this repo:
+The easiest way to achieve that is to add the `gh-pages` branch as a separate [worktree](https://git-scm.com/docs/git-worktree) under your clone of this repo:

 ```